 - Select Shut down machine before beginning failover.
 Site Recovery attempts to shut down the source VM before triggering the failover.
 Failover continues even if shutdown fails.
 You can follow the failover progress on the Jobs page.

-- Once the job is complete, check that the VM appears in the target Azure region as expected.
+- After the job is finished, check that the VM appears in the target Azure region as expected.

-- In Replicated items, right-click the VM > Commit.
-This finishes the move process to the target region.
-Wait till the commit job completes.
+- In Replicated items, right-select the VM > Commit.
+This step finishes the move process to the target region.
+Wait until the commit job finishes.

-- Navigate to the VM.
-Click on Disable Replication.
-This stops the process of copying the data for the VM.
+Go to the VM.
+Select Disable Replication.
+This step stops the process from copying the data for the VM.

-It is important to perform this step to avoid getting charged for ASR replication.
+It's important to perform this step to avoid being charged for Azure Site Recovery replication.

-In case you have no plans to reuse any of the source resources please proceed with the next set of steps.
+If you have no plans to reuse any of the source resources, follow these steps:

-- Proceed to delete all the relevant network resources in the source region that you listed out as part of Step 4 in Prepare the source VMs
+- Delete all the relevant network resources in the source region that you listed out as part of step 4 in Prepare the source VMs.

 - Delete the corresponding storage account in the source region.

-In this tutorial you moved an Azure VM to a different Azure region.
-Now you can configure disaster recovery for the moved VM.
+In this tutorial, you moved an Azure VM to a different Azure region.
+Now you can configure disaster recovery for the VM that you moved.